Biometrics Required – Working Holiday Canada (IEC 2019)

-Canada has NOT yet set biometrics locations within the country, so you can NOT complete the Biometrics within Canada.
-This does NOT mean that you are exempt from completing the Biometrics, you MUST still complete Biometrics for your IEC work permit (Working Holiday, Young Professional or International Co-op).
-To do so, you must leave Canada and you can go to the closest U.S. Application Support Centre, that you can find in this link, selecting United States in the Country section
+IMPORTANT 2019 UPDATE: Canada has now set biometrics locations within the country, so you can complete the Biometrics within Canada.
+This means that now you can complete the Biometrics from within Canada for your IEC work permit (Working Holiday, Young Professional or International Co-op).

 I already have my POE and I am planning to enter Canada, do I need to complete my Biometrics?